plexus/arnebrasseur.net/source/2013-04-15-plain-text.md

 * can you manipulate the parsed data structure, adding, removing and changing nodes?
 * can you turn the result back into its textual representation?

 There is a gap in our tooling waiting to be filled.
 We need an elegant API contract that all parser/generator libraries can implement.
 Learn once, use everywhere.
 My hope is that you will look at all this string wizardry with different eyes.
-You might find it hard to unsee a pattern, it may even start itching.
-And if it does, scratch.
+You might find it hard to unsee a pattern, it may even start to itch.
+And when it does, scratch.